CommandLineHeroes/clh-arcade-cabinets/README-fedora.md

 1. Make sure secure boot is disabled in the bios.
 Enter bios by pressing F2 at boot.
+This will fix "NVIDIA driver not found.
+Falling back to nouveau" warning during boot.
+This step has already been done on all 5 laptops so it shouldn't need to be done again.
 1. Install the latest version of Fedora
 1. Update all packages
     ```